narrowspark/automatic/doc/CONFIGURATORS.md

 ### Creating Package Configurators

-Narrowspark Automatic Configurators must be stored inside your Composer package repository in a `Automatic` folder.
+Narrowspark Automatic Configurators must be created inside your Composer Package in a `Automatic` folder.

 Add a new key `custom-configurators` to the `automatic.json` file or to `extra automatic ` section in your composer.json file to register new Package Configurator(s).